DexCom (DXCM) Gains But Lags Market: What You Should Know

-DexCom will be looking to display strength as it nears its next earnings release, which is expected to be February 9, 2023.
-The company is expected to report EPS of $0.26, up 52.94% from the prior-year quarter.
+Investors will be hoping for strength from DexCom as it approaches its next earnings release, which is expected to be February 9, 2023.
+On that day, DexCom is projected to report earnings of $0.26 per share, which would represent year-over-year growth of 52.94%.
 Our most recent consensus estimate is calling for quarterly revenue of $811.79 million, up 16.27% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for DexCom.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for DexCom should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.95% lower.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 2.95% lower within the past month.
 DexCom is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that DexCom has a Forward P/E ratio of 101.92 right now.
-For comparison, its industry has an average Forward P/E of 28.88, which means DexCom is trading at a premium to the group.
+Investors should also note DexCom's current valuation metrics, including its Forward P/E ratio of 102.94.
+For comparison, its industry has an average Forward P/E of 29.27, which means DexCom is trading at a premium to the group.

-It is also worth noting that DXCM currently has a PEG ratio of 2.92.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Medical - Instruments was holding an average PEG ratio of 2.27 at yesterday's closing price.
+It is also worth noting that DXCM currently has a PEG ratio of 2.95.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Medical - Instruments was holding an average PEG ratio of 2.31 at yesterday's closing price.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.